 The marital issues we struggle with are a small part of the entirety of our lives.
 I know they seem all-consuming right now, but consider them in the scope of your entire life.
 I’ll explain it as I heard it from Christine Caine at a women’s conference that I went to:

-I will turn 42 this coming Saturday.
+I have a birthday every April.
 While the story of my marital issues is the main story of my life right now, it’s not my whole life.
 It started 3 years ago, and Lord willing, it will come to an end soon as I’ve been trusting God to restore my marriage.
 I have 39 years before these issues were a part of my story, and I hope to have many years after this where my marital issues will no longer be a part of my story.
 They will take up a small portion of my entire life, so why would I camp out in that tragedy rather than living in the years of blessing that God has given?

 Isn’t that an interesting perspective?
 It reminds me of Romans 8:18 –